 This list is non-exhaustive, so other pieces of data could be considered personal, including job title, religious beliefs, or even hair colour!!

-In order to process this data, a company must have a lawful basis under Article 6 of the GDPR
+In order to A series of actions or steps taken in order to achieve a particular end. this data, a company must have a lawful basis under Article 6 of the GDPR

 This is data that is deemed to be of a more sensitive nature (i.e. the data you really don’t want others to know about you), therefore requires increased protection, as it could create more significant risks to an individual’s rights and freedoms.